Half Lift (Ardha Uttanasana)

 - 2 min read

-Half Lift is a transitional pose found in almost every Sun Salutation.
+Half Lift (Ardha Uttanasana) is a transitional pose found in almost every Sun Salutation.
 It creates length through the spine, activates the core, and strengthens the back muscles.
 Even though it's often moved through quickly in a flow, taking time to explore Half Lift teaches you how to find a long, flat back, a skill that translates into many other poses.

 How to Practice Half Lift (Ardha Uttanasana)